nelsonspbr/nelsonspbr.github.io/dev/dconv/privacy.md

 **Actively collected**

 The actively collected information is strictly used to convert values from one unit of measurement to another.
-We do not store nor keep private data in your device, nor in any systems we may own.
+We do not store nor process your actively collected data outside the device being used to access our services.

 **Passively collected**